MSiam/AdaptiveMaskedProxies/Experiments.md

 * Download [SBD dataset](http://home.bharathh.info/pubs/codes/SBD/download.html) + Use [train.txt](http://home.bharathh.info/pubs/codes/SBD/train_noval.txt) provided by SBD instead of PASCAL.
 * Modify config.json path to your SBD_PATH
 * In all Experiments modify in the config files "path" to the PASCAL_VOC_PATH
+* Note there are issues in reproducing the same results on higher versions of torch and torchvision.
+So please use the same setup we used for our experiments. (torch 0.4.0, torchvision 0.2.0)

 ## Reproducing experiments in Table 1 with finetuning